rvpanoz/luna/README.md

 Work in progress.. help wanted

-## Development
+## Contribution

-1. clone the repository
+If you'd like to make some changes yourself:

+1. Fork this repository to your own GitHub account and then clone it to your local device
-2. run `npm install` to install application's dependencies and devDependencies.
+2. Install npm globally and run `npm install` to install application's required packages
-3. run `npm run dev`
+3. Build and start the application `npm run dev`
+4. Submit a pull request with your changes :boom:

 if you are on linux and get error **gyp WARN EACCES**, run `sudo npm install --allow-root` maybe you have to delete the node_modules folders first.